July 26, 2021Blogs

 Creating multiple channels of feedback goes a long way in driving change.

-- You could also discuss anonymized results of how feedback enabled a particular employee to improve their performance and results therein.
+- You could also discuss anonymized results of how employee feedback enabled a particular employee to improve their performance and results therein.

 Leadership Takes Feedback Too!